Perforce and Methodics: Looking Ahead at the Semiconductor Industry and Semiconductor Design

 Synergies in the semiconductor industry are an everyday occurrence and have become a part of the ever-changing landscape.
 One recent joint solution that made perfect sense was that of Perforce and Methodics, as the partnership existed before Perforce acquired Methodics in late 2020.

-This brings the leading solutions in the version control space and IPLM space under the same umbrella as a single, unified product is part of the reason why 9 out of the top 10 semiconductor companies use this joint solution.
+This brings the leading solutions in the version control space and IPLM space under the same umbrella as a single, unified product.
+This seamlessness is why 9 out of the top 10 semiconductor companies use this joint solution.

 This relationship, and what it means for the future of semiconductor design, is discussed in a recent podcast with Semiwiki.
 A couple of key questions from that conversation are expanded on below.